-On behalf of our client, Titan Pharmaceuticals, Inc., a Delaware corporation ("Titan" or the "Company"), we transmit herewith for filing with the Securities and Exchange Commission (the "Commission"), pursuant to Rule 101(a)(1)(i) of Regulation S-T under the Commission's Electronic Data Gathering and Retrieval System (EDGAR), one complete electronic version of an amended Registration Statement on Form 10-12G (the "Amended Form 10").
+On behalf of our client, Titan Pharmaceuticals, Inc., a Delaware corporation ("Titan" or the "Company"), we transmit herewith for filing with the Securities and Exchange Commission (the "Commission"), pursuant to Rule 101(a)(1)(i) of Regulation S-T under the Commission's Electronic Data Gathering and Retrieval System (EDGAR), one complete electronic version of an amended Registration Statement on Form 10-12G/A (the "Amended Form 10").

-The Amended Form 10 is being filed to respond to the comments set forth in the Staff's letter dated April 9, 2010 (the "Staff's Letter").
-In order to facilitate your review of the Amended Form 10, we have responded, on behalf of the Company, to each of the comments set forth in the Staff's Letter, on a point-by-point basis.
-The numbered paragraphs set forth below respond to the Staff's comments and correspond to the numbered paragraphs in the Staff's Letter.
+The Amended Form 10 is being filed to respond to the comment set forth in the Staff's letter dated April 19, 2010 (the "Staff's Letter").
+In order to facilitate your review of the Amended Form 10, we have restated and responded, on behalf of the Company, to the comment set forth in the Staff's Letter.
 Page numbers refer to the marked copy of the Amended Form 10.

+Comment

-Comment Number Response
+Number Response